C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-historical-inquiry.md

 [Pál Teleki](https://en.wikipedia.org/wiki/P%C3%A1l_Teleki) (1879-1941), future Prime Minister on two occasions, became the leading geographer and academic mastermind of Hungarian cartography and geopolitics.
 Teleki’s extensive language skills had helped establish his international reputation before the war (he spoke German, French, and English, as well as some Dutch, Italian, and Romanian).
 During the peace negotiations between Hungary and the Allied Powers at Trianon, the official Hungarian delegation promoted the idea that Hungary was one of the most striking morphological units on the physical map of Europe, with a practically uninhabited belt of the Carpathians surrounding most of the country and creating a natural barrier.
 As a preparation for the peace talks he drafted the famous “carte rouge” as early as December 1918.
 This map was now used as an attachment to the Hungarian memoranda in order to retain as much territory as possible for Hungary and was published in several editions even after the peace treaty of Trianon had been signed on June 4, 1920.
 Teleki’s method of not including areas that were less populated, and his choice of colors (light red for Hungarian, faint pink for Romanian) overemphasized the Hungarian-speaking minority population in Transylvania at the expense of the Romanian-speaking majority.

 Figure number X: P. Telecki, Magyarorzság néprajzi térképe a népsűrűség alapján (Ethnographic map of Hungary based on population density), Budapest 1919.
+[Public domain](https://polona.pl/preview/0c225baa-d843-4056-b95f-01fde3d0095e)

 ![“Population - Telecki_1920_Ethnogr-Map-Hungary_03”](/assets/images/maps-as-historical-sources/population-telecki-1920-ethnogr-map-hungary-03.jpg "Ethnographic map of Hungary based on population density")
 <!-- available at: https://maps.hungaricana.hu/en/HTITerkeptar/2751/ - authorization of use asked on 27 May 2025)-->